Terry Crews Breaks Down About His Sexual Abuse & Beating Up His Dad!

 TL;DR

-• He struggled with pornography addiction for decades, which damaged his marriage and intimacy with his wife before seeking help
+• He discusses his struggles with pornography addiction and how it damaged his marriage before he committed to recovery and transparency with his wife

 Key Moments